 If the archaeological assessment locates significant archaeological resources on the proposed development site, proponents must ensure that the requirements for engagement with interested stakeholders, including Aboriginal communities, are met and that an appropriate preservation or conservation strategy is developed and implemented prior to development of a property.
 Proponents are also required to keep the approval authority (the Region or local municipality, depending on the application) informed of the findings of all archaeological work carried out related to a development application.
-This allows the approval authority to make informed decisions with respect to the application, and also to facilitate updates to the archaeological potential mapping with respect to areas that have been identified as archaeological sites, or cleared of archaeological concerns.
+This allows the approval authority to make informed decisions with respect to the application, and also to facilitate updates to the archaeological sites, or cleared of archaeological concerns.